ZER-0-NE/locsum/README.md

     pip install -r requirements.txt
     ```

+5.  **Ollama Setup:**
+    This project uses Ollama for local LLM inference.
+Ensure Ollama is installed and running.

+    *   **Start Ollama Server:** Open a new terminal and run:
+        ```bash
+        ollama serve
+        ```
+        Keep this terminal open as long as you are running the `locsum` application.

+    *   **Download LLM Model:** Download the `llama3` model (or your preferred model) using Ollama:
+        ```bash
+        ollama pull llama3
+        ```

+6.  **Configure Obsidian Vault Path:**
+    Set the `OBSIDIAN_VAULT_PATH` environment variable to the absolute path of your Obsidian vault.
+This is crucial for the RAG system to load your notes.
+    ```bash
+    export OBSIDIAN_VAULT_PATH="/path/to/your/obsidian/vault"
+    # Example: export OBSIDIAN_VAULT_PATH="/Users/youruser/Documents/Second brain"
+    ```
+    *Note: Replace `/path/to/your/obsidian/vault` with the actual path to your Obsidian notes.
+This variable needs to be set in every terminal session where you run the FastAPI application.*

+7.  **Run the FastAPI Application:**
+    Start the FastAPI application.
+It will automatically build the FAISS index from your Obsidian notes if it doesn't exist.
+    ```bash
+    uvicorn src.app:app --reload
+    ```

+8.  **Access the Frontend:**
+    Open your web browser and navigate to `http://127.0.0.1:8000/` to interact with the application.

 ## FastAPI Application Setup

 A basic FastAPI application has been set up in `src/app.py` with a health check endpoint.